Digital Marketing Glossary: The Ultimate Guide

 Impressions:

 The number of times a user sees or interacts with an ad in any way.
-Inbound Link A link on another website to your website.
+Inbound Link: A link on another website to your website.

 Influencers/Influencer Marketing: